 Table 7 illustrates that Milford Funds with exposure to companies that have larger asset portfolios, such as those in the utilities and infrastructure sectors. have higher physical risk and, therefore, a higher Value-at-Risk, than the other Funds.
 Notably, a large portion of the increases observed against the 31 March 2024 reporting period are attributable to increased asset exposure to coastal flooding and low river flow.
-The larger increases observed over the period in the Australian Growth and Active Growth Funds were primarily driven by MSCI's introduction of the new, more granular flood risk dataset, which identified higher flooding-related risk for several of our existing energy and insurance sector holdings.
+This was driven by MSCI's introduction of a new, more granular flood risk dataset rather than changes to underlying holdings.
 To a lesser extent, new and increased exposure to companies with large asset portfolios has also contributed, in particular utilities companies.
 We expect that physical risks will continue to intensify over time as increased temperatures drive more volatile weather patterns.
 We will continue to assess investee companies' vulnerability to these changes through our ESG checklists and engagements.

-Table 710 - Physical Risk
+Table 7 - Physical Risk